Skip to main content

 Frequently Asked Questions

-At 65% LTV with stabilized RevPAR, hotel CMBS conduit rates start around 6.25% fixed for 10 years.
-This is the Gold Standard — non-recourse, fully assumable, with 25-30 year amortization.
+At 65% LTV with stabilized RevPAR, hotel CMBS conduit rates typically price in the 6.75–9% range for 10-year fixed terms, with the strongest sponsors on trophy assets at 60% LTV reaching 6.25%.
+Non-recourse, fully assumable, with 25-30 year amortization.

-Direct Access to Ed Freeman — Not an Automated Call Center
+Direct Access to a Senior PeerSense Advisor — Not an Automated Call Center

 PeerSense pre-underwrites every hotel deal before presenting it to our conduit sources.
 With 500+ institutional capital relationships and live market rate intelligence, we know which conduits are actively lending on hospitality — right now.